 Also, it may not come as a chock that our environment is not very fond of synthetic chemicals and toxics.
 Nor, the fact that using less of these things, as well as water, keeps a healthy local environment that benefits wildlife and people around it.

-Look in your wardrobe and count how many items you have, that are made out of cotton.
-We bet there is quite a lot.
+Look into your wardrobe and count how many items you have that are made out of cotton.
+We bet you will find quite a lot.
 Cotton is the most used natural fibre for textiles because of its practical qualities.

 The cotton we use is sourced from the Netherlands.
 It is an un-dyed GOTS-certified quality, farmed in Turkey.
 GOTS, Global Organic Textile Standard – is a certification for organic textile that covers all links, from farming, harvest and processing to the final textile.

 Turkey is the leading country of organic cotton farming and the sustainability movement is still growing.
-They grow cotton in different varieties but the most common for commercial use is long stabled cotton.
+They grow cotton in different varieties but the most common for commercial use is long and extra long staple cotton.